dhfbk/TweetByMe/README.md

 In this framework, we develeped a tool devoted to analyze online trends on violence against women and girls.
 The goal is the constitution of a knowledge storage with examples of misogynistic language, that will enable and support activities to counter VAWG.
 In particular, in the current page we release:

-- [TweetByMe](#TweetByMe), a software for monitoring and preliminary text processing of social media data (Twitter).
+- **TweetByMe**, a software for monitoring and preliminary text processing of social media data (Twitter).
-- the [domain-specific hashtags and keywords](#domain-specific hashtags and keywords) used to populate, via our software, the project knowledge base with examples of misogynistic language in the three project languages, i.e. Italian, Polish and Hungarian.
+- the **domain-specific hashtags and keywords** used to populate, via our software, the project knowledge base with examples of misogynistic language in the three project languages, i.e. Italian, Polish and Hungarian.

-# TweetByMe
 ### System overview

 TweetByMe is a tool for capturing, processing, analysing and storing social media data and has the following features:

 - operates with the new version of Twitter endpoints (APIv2)
-- outputs data in a standard v1.1 json format
+- outputs data in a standard v1.1 *json* format
 - stores the output data in MongoDB
 - handle in a straightforward manner a high number of keywords (up to 1,000 keywords, limit of number of rules by by Twitter)
 - performs anonymization of data